GDPR Online Training Course

 - UK GDPR and EU GDPR – What’s the difference?

-- GDPR Enforcement and penalties
+- GDPR enforcement and penalties

 - Defining personal data

-- Defining data subjects and data processors
+- Defining data controllers, data processors and data subjects

 Section 2: Principles of GDPR